danluu/dump/equals-transitive/README.md

 Prelude> min 1 nan
 NaN
 ~~~
-The following table fails to display correctly because github wont' render a six column table.
-If you really want to see the table, try this [markdown rendering engine](http://markdown-here.com/livedemo.html).

 | Language | 1st | 2nd | NaN | non-NaN | Exception |
 | --- | --- | --- | --- | --- | --- |